StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 who has
 we would have - need to resolve conflicts

-**Everything below here is stuff I need to organize into the above portion of this document.**
+**Everything below here is stuff I need to organize into the above portion of this document or deal with later.**

-(root of how is HOU)
-"HO*UL": "how'll", /added
 / I'm not happy with the 'I' family of briefs, still stewing on it I am/I’m
 So AOEUPL is "I'm" by default, but can't change it to AO*EUPL because that's mapped to {^ime} suffix and I loath changing default suffixes ... on the other hand, both EUPL and *EUPL map to {im^} prefix, so I am considering changing *EUPL to {^ime} (which is consistent with similar/related prefix and suffix strokes having a matching pair of entries in the dictionary, differentiated only by a *).
 If I do this, then that frees up AO*EUPL to be "I'm" and I can change AOEUPL to "I am", while keeping EUPL as {im^} and making *EUPL {^ime}
 I will
 I’ll
-"EU*LD": "I'd", /added
-"AOEUD": "I had", /changed from I'd
-"AO*EUD": "I’d", /changed from ID, which I don't mind fingerspelling (could just change EUD to ID if desired)
+ I'll aisle

 it had /am considering -TD for it had (it's 'the' right now), OR changing T-D from {^ed it} to 'it had' and changing -TD from 'the' to '{^ed it} (or use *TD for ed it)

-"HRETS": "let us", /changed from let's
-"HR*ETS": "let’s", /changed from lets (lets is a term primarily used in UK/non-USA English, equivalent to 'rent' in meaning.
-I just use HRET/S for lets, since I use it rarely.
-Others may wish to leave this as is.)

-she had

-"SHOPBT": "should not", /swapped from shouldn't

- somehow somehow somehow should shouldn't shouldn't shouldn't SHO*PB shouldn't

-this's
-this'd

-"WER": "we are",We're we're
-"W*ER": "we’re", /added to be consistent with WER we've weave we'd
+we've weave
 we would
-we had

 "WHA*Z": "what as",

-"WHOR": "who are", /changed-added - "whore" has WHOER version "WHO*R": "who’re", /added
-"WHOF": "who have", /changed-added
-"WHOL": "who will", /changed from who'll

 "HR*PBT", "won't", /added, just to be consistent with root phrase "WOPBT", "wont", /changed from wouldn't
 "WO*PBT", "won't", /changed from wont

-"KWRAUL": "you all", /changed from ya'll